Why venture to Adventure Parks?

 Closed-toed, securable shoes are required in order to climb.
 Tennis shoes are great but slip on shoes will be very difficult to climb in.
 We also recommend dressing for the weather.
 In warmer temperatures, loose-fitting clothing that fits under all of your harness straps for our full body harness is essential to prevent any uncomfortable harness rubbing.
 In cooler temperatures, layers are best in that you may be chilly when you start but you’ll warm up as you climb.
 We do climb in the rain as well, so bring your rain gear!
-Long hair should also be tied back and you’ll want to leave the dangling jewelry and scarves at home as you won’t be able to climb with those.
+Long hair should be tied back and you’ll want to take off any dangling accessories, jewelry, scarves, etc. before climbing.

 Is There Anything I Should Bring With Me?

 You are welcome to bring water bottles and even coolers on site with you.
 In the hot weather, this is nice to have while climbing as it is a physical activity.
 In wet weather, bring your rain gear as we do climb in the rain.

 The majority of our open climbing slots are for three hours of time in the park.
 That includes about a 30-40 minute harnessing and orientation session, and 2-2.5 hours of climbing.
 You’ll want to arrive about 15 minutes before your reservation to give yourself ample time to check in before your climb.
 Each of our trails takes on average about 30-45 minutes to complete, sometimes longer on harder and longer runs.

 Are There Any Age, Height, Or Weight Restrictions?